dickreuter/neuron_poker/readme.rst

 - To manually control the players:``main.py keypress --render``
 - Example of genetic algorighm with self improvement: ``main.py equity_improvement --improvement_rounds=20 --episodes=10``
 - In order to use the c++ version of the equity calculator, you will also need to install visual studio 2019 (or gcc over cygwin may work as well).
 To use it, use the -c option when running main.py.
-- FOr more advanced users: ``main.py dqn_train -c`` will start training the deep Q agent with c++ montecarlo for faster calculation
+- For more advanced users: ``main.py dqn_train -c`` will start training the deep Q agent with c++ montecarlo for faster calculation

 .. figure:: doc/table.png
    :alt: